Honda CR-V (fifth generation): China

+Japan

 The fifth generation CR-V was also launched in Japan on 30 August 2018 and went on sale on the following day, making it the return of the CR-V for the Japanese domestic market after a two-year hiatus since the fourth generation CR-V was discontinued there in August 2016.
 It was previously displayed on 27 October 2017 at the 2017 Tokyo Motor Show, announced on 29 September 2017.

+Europe

 The European market CR-V was shown at Geneva Motor Show in March 2018 and went on sale in September, including a seven-seat variant.
 The CR-V hybrid, which was previewed at the 2017 Frankfurt Motor Show, went on sale in early 2019 with a fuel economy comparable to diesel competitors.
-Honda expects sales to split equally between gasoline and hybrid in three years.
+Honda expects sales to split equally between petrol and hybrid in three years.
+The European market fifth-generation CR-V was imported from Japan.

 Equipment

 In the American market, Honda Sensing package, which includes features like Adaptive Cruise Control (ACC), Collision Mitigation Braking (CMBS) and Lane Keeping Assist (LKAS), is standard on EX and above trims; the package was formerly reserved to the Touring trim prior to the fifth generation release.
 New safety features introduced include: Blind Spot Information (BSI) with Rear Cross Traffic Monitor (CTM), replacing the LaneWatch system from the previous generation CR-V, and Auto High Beam (HSS) headlights.
 Honda Sensing is standard on all CR-V trim levels for 2020 and adds traffic sign recognition.

 LED daytime running lights, 18" alloy wheels and electronic parking brake with a new auto-hold feature are available.
 Additional, new features include 4-way driver's seat power lumbar, a power lift-gate, active grille shutter system to reduce aerodynamic drag, Android Auto/Apple CarPlay on a 7-inch touch screen display with volume knob, 7-inch TFT instrument display and LED headlights.